Invictum/serenity-reportportal-integration/README.md

 ```

 > **Notice**
-All integration configurations should be done before Serenity facility (For example on `@BeforeClass` method on the parent test class for jUnit style tests).
+All integration configurations should be done before the start of Serenity facility.
 Otherwise default values will be used.

 #### Presets

 Each Serenity `TestStep` object is passed through chain of configured log units.
+Each particular log unit analyses step and creates a collection of records that will be send to RP.
 This approach allows to flexible configure reporting behaviour on a step level.
 By default integration provides a few log presets:

 - DEFAULT
 - FULL